Street plazas in Portland, Oregon: Ankeny Rainbow Road

 Ankeny Rainbow Road is on Ankeny Street between 27th and 28th Avenues, in the Buckman neighborhood at the boundary with Kerns.
 In mid 2020, during the COVID-19 pandemic, Jonathan Maus of BikePortland said Ankeny Rainbow Road was the city's "best distanced-dining street plaza".
+The rainbow stripes were "refreshed" in 2023.
 Volunteers repainted the plaza in April 2025.
+The plaza has tables and a stage.
+It has hosted music and a challenge called the "Beer Keg Strongman".

+Clinton Street Plaza

 Clinton Street Plaza is on Clinton Street between 25th and 26th Avenues.
 In 2021, Michael Russell included the plaza in The Oregonians overview of Portland's best new restaurant and bar patios.
 He wrote, "A half dozen restaurants and bars came together for this barn raising (er, plaza planting?) last August, with new street seating and covered patios sprouting in front of Dot's Cafe, Magna Kusina, La Moule, Broder Cafe and more, with a bike lane carved down the middle."
 Russell also included Clinton Street Plaza in the newspaper's 2022 list of the city's 35 "best patios and rooftop bars for outdoor dining this summer".

+Dream Big Plaza

 Dream Big Plaza (also known as Portland Dream Plaza) opened at the intersection of 9th Avenue and Taylor Street in July 2025.
 The space has art, basketball hoops, and skateboard ramps.
 It is adjacent to an office occupied by the nonprofit organization Dream Big City, which hosts pop-up block parties called "Fam Jams".
 The group acquired a one-year permit from PBOT to host block parties weekly.
+The plaza is slated to undergo a major renovation in 2026.

 The plaza has the nation's largest mural of a skateboard, measuring 126 feet long and 34 feet wide.
 The mural was created by artist Matt French and a team of volunteers using donated paint.